The Victorian Psychology Clinic

 How we can support you

-At VPC, we work with individuals experiencing emotion regulation difficulties, relationship challenges, and patterns of distress that feel hard to shift.
-Our psychologists can help clients:
+At VPC, we work with individuals experiencing emotional overwhelm, relationship challenges, and patterns of distress that feel difficult to shift.
+Our psychologists aim to provide a safe, respectful and non-judgemental space in which clients can begin to better understand their emotions and work towards meaningful change over time.

 If you often feel emotionally overwhelmed or struggle to manage intense feelings, support is available.